View Theodore Wheeler's Obituary on bentoncourier.com and share memories

 Theodore Roosevelt Wheeler, 95, of Benton, passed away Sunday, March 31, 2019.
 He was born Jan.
 15, 1924, in Fountain Hill, Arkansas, to the late Garner A. Wheeler and Mary Clementine Davis.

-Pallbearers will be Bob Mitchell, Tracy Phillips, Stephen Hobbs, Michael Goodrich, Tony Cushing, Bobby Cushing, Steve Smith and Jim Fowler.
+Pallbearers will be Bob Mitchell, Tracy Phillips, Rick Rodgers, Michael Goodrich, Tony Cushing, Bobby Cushing, Steve Smith and Jim Fowler.
 Honorary pallbearer is Len Maffioli.

-Visitation will be held from 6 to 8 p.m.
+Visitation was held from 6 to 8 p.m.
 Thursday, April 4, at Roller-Ballard Funeral Home, located at 306 South Main St. in Benton.

 Online guest book: www.rollerfuneralhomes.com/ballard.